ent/ent/doc/website/blog/2023-08-13-visualize-with-atlas.md

 Previously, you could only share a visualization of your schema to the [Atlas Public Playground](https://gh.atlasgo.cloud/explore).
-While this is convenient for sharing your schema with others, it is not acceptable for many teams who maintain schemas that themselves are senstive and cannot be shared publicly.
+While this is convenient for sharing your schema with others, it is not acceptable for many teams who maintain schemas that themselves are sensitive and cannot be shared publicly.

 With this new release, you can easily publish your schema directly to your private workspace on [Atlas Cloud](https://atlasgo.cloud).
 This means that only you and your